hoangviet1993/C-codes/LinkedListStudentLogin/README.md

 Include memory management and clearing memories used

-Codes are in .c format and makefile is included
+Codes are in .c format and makefile is included.
+Zip files includes all necessary files and documentation.

 make command includes: make all, make clean(remove .o files), make debug